Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Extinction set and Invasion growth rates

 \subsection{$r_i(\mu)$ for the Two Patch Pulsed Consumer-Resource Models}

-Consider the two-patch model of consumer-resource interactions from Section~\ref{sec:2patch}.
+Consider the two-patch model of consumer-resource interactions in Section~\ref{sec:2patch}.
 The state space for the kick-to-kick map is $\S=[0,\infty)\times [0,\infty)^4 \times [0,1]$ and the extinction set is $\S_0=\{(0,y)\in \S \}$, which corresponds to the extinction of the consumer.

 For an initial condition $z\in \S_0$ on the extinction set, the $y_1,y_2,y_3,y_4$ coordinates of the forward orbit $\{z,\kappa(z),\kappa^2(z),\dots \}$ of the kick-to-kick map converge to $(\alpha_1/\beta_1,\alpha_2/\beta_2,0,0)$.
 At these equilibrated values, the kick-to-kick dynamics of the coordinate $y_5$ corresponds to how the fraction of consumers in patch $1$ changes in the limit of an infinitesimally small consumer population.
 These dynamics are determined by the fractional linear map: